Seppic committed to sustainable palm oil

 Seppic ensures its direct suppliers take a proactive stance by accompanying it every year in investigating the supply chain up to the mills as well as in investigating how grievances are managed.

 Seppic has its commitments and progress towards sustainability in the palm sector rated by an independent and verified body.
 This rating, the SPI (Sustainable Palm Index), is addressed to our customers and Seppic assesses its palm-based derivative suppliers using the same methodology.

 At Seppic, supply reliability, performance, innovation, and responsibility are at the heart of purchasing.
 Responsibility includes ethics and the protection of biodiversity…see more

 All Seppic production sites using palm-based derivatives are MB-certified.
 Discover our certificates here below as well as on RSPO.org

-In 2020, 78% of our sourcing was MB-certified (Mass Balance based on the RSPO 2020 standard) and 15% of our sourcing was covered by smallholder B&C certificates (ISCPO and ISCPKO, see RSPO PalmTrace platform).
-Our 2021 ambition is to reach 100% certified sourcing with 90% MB sourcing and we aim for 100% MB sourcing by 2025.
+In 2021, 98% of our sourcing was MB-certified (Mass Balance based on the RSPO 2020 standard) and 2% of our sourcing was covered by smallholder B&C certificates (ISCPO and ISCPKO, see RSPO PalmTrace platform).
+Our ambition is to reach 100% certified MB sourcing by 2025.

-As our sourcing is converted to MB, MB certification is applied to products manufactured by Seppic as requested by our customers.
-At the beginning of January 2021, 56 products in Seppic's portfolio carried MB certification in their specifications and this number will increase to over 70 by the end of 2021.
+As the MB conversion of our sourcing progresses, MB certification is applied to products manufactured by Seppic according to customer demand.
+At the start of January 2022, 80 products in Seppic's portfolio carry MB certification in their specifications.